GalalHamoudy/obsidian/Threat intelligence/CTIA.md

 A detailed and focused requirement analysis must be done to divide or categorize the assets according to their importance.

+**Production requirements** should be complete and consist of information about short-term requirements on top of the priority list.

+**Intelligence requirements** generally consist of knowns and unknowns about questions to be answered by the intelligence function to provide knowledge and judgement-based decisions.

+**Collection requirements** focus on either external or internal sources Collection requirements focusing on external sources include threat actors, while those focusing on internal sources include information on the attack surfaces of an organization.
 ### MoSCoW Method for Prioritizing Requirements

 MoSCoW prioritization or MoSCoW analysis is defined as a prioritization method that assists in prioritizing requirements based on iterative and incremental approaches.